YouTube is blocking anti-vaccine content to fight medical misinformation | News

 Since the start of the pandemic, community guidelines have been prohibitive against content that “promotes harmful remedies,” like drinking turpentine to cure diseases.

-The platform has removed over 130,000 videos in the last year for violating their existing COVID-19 vaccine policies.
+The platform has removed over 130,000 videos in the last year for violating its existing COVID-19 vaccine policies.

 - See also: